apolaskey/loast-abyss/readme.md

     - Nothing actually in this project "depends" on it, it's just what we use for infra
  - **Travis CI** - Our continuous integration service
     - Reliable and easy to use
- - **REDIS** - For active session state management
-    - Experimentation and study, no real reason outside of this
  - **Postgres** - Persistence solution
     - Picked as it's largely the most recommended RDBMS application
  - **Spring Framework** - Core application framework for development